Investing term

 The mechanism that keeps ETF prices close to NAV.
 Authorized participants swap baskets of underlying stocks for ETF shares (or vice versa).

 Creation/redemption is the behind-the-scenes mechanism that keeps an ETF's price glued to the value of its holdings.
-Large institutions (authorized participants) can swap a basket of the underlying stocks for new ETF shares, or vice versa.
-This arbitrage means that if the ETF drifts above or below its true value, traders profit by closing the gap — keeping price and value in line.
+Large institutions called authorised participants can swap a basket of the underlying stocks for new ETF shares, or hand back ETF shares to receive the underlying stocks.

 For example

-If an ETF trades slightly above its holdings' value, an authorized participant creates new shares and sells them, nudging the price back down to fair value.
+If an ETF trades slightly above its holdings' value, an authorised participant creates new shares and sells them, nudging the price back down to fair value.